 What to Put on Your Pet Travel Checklist

-8. Toys.
-Pets don’t handle long journeys well, thus bring some entertainment to keep them relaxed.
+Pets don't handle long journeys well, thus bring some entertainment to keep them relaxed.9.
+Their bed.